-Fair Values
+Fair Val ues

-December 31 (USD in thousands) 202 1 2020
+December 31 (USD in thousands) 202 2022 1

 Asset Liability Asset Liability

+Current:

+Interest rate swaps 5,187

 Non-current:

-Interest rate swaps and cross-currency interest rate swaps 20,142 109,245 43,864
+Interest rate swaps and cross-currency interest rate swaps 343,916 20,142 109,245

-At December 31, 2021 and 2020, the Company had outstanding interest rate swaps, with a gross notional amount of EUR 1,450 million, to manage certain interest rate exposures arising from its financing activities (see note 7).
-In addition, at December 31, 2021, the Company had outstanding cross-currency interest rate swaps of an aggregate principal of EUR 800 million (receive leg) / USD 973 million (pay leg) to hedge the interest rate and foreign exchange risk on the EUR 800 million bonds issued in January 2021, (see note 7).
-All the above swaps were designated as fair value hedges and the changes in their fair value as well as the changes in the fair value of the risk component of the underlying debt being hedged, were recorded as offsetting gains and losses in "Interest expense".
-Consequently, hedge ineffectiveness in the profit and loss account represented a loss of USD 7.4 million in 2021 and a gain of USD 0.4 million in 2020:
+At December 31, 2022, the Company had outstanding interest rate swaps, with a gross notional amount of EUR 2,150 million (2021: EUR 1,450 million), to manage certain interest rate exposures arising from its financing activities (see note 7).
+In addition, at December 31, 2022 and 2021, the Company had outstanding cross-currency interest rate swaps of an aggregate principal of EUR 800 million (receive leg) / USD 973 million (pay leg) to hedge the interest rate and foreign exchange risk on the EUR 800 million bonds issued in January 2021, (see note 7).

+All the above swaps were designated as fair value hedges and the changes in their fair value, as well as the changes in the fair value of the risk component of the underlying debt being hedged, were recorded as offsetting gains and losses in "Interest expense".
+Consequently, hedge ineffectiveness in the profit and loss account represented a gain of USD 10.3 million in 2022 and a loss of USD 7.4 million in 2021:

-(USD in thousands) 2021 2020
+(USD in thousands) 2022 2021

-Gains (losses) recognized in the "Hedge ineffectiveness" component of "Interest expense":
+Gains (losses) recognized in the "Hedge ineffectiveness" component of "Interest expense" (see note 13):

-on derivatives designated as fair value hedges (65,368) 8,619
+on derivatives designated as fair value hedges (208,880) (65,368)

-on hedged items 57,979 (8,231)
+on hedged items 219,165 57,979

-Hedge ineffectiveness (7,389) 388
+Hedge ineffectiveness 10,285 (7,389)

-Financial risks, repayment terms and fair values
+Note 9 Financial risks, repayment terms and fair values

 Financial risks are considered to be interest, credit, and foreign exchange risk.
-The company does not consider itself to be exposed to liquidity risk as it has access to funding through the Euro Commercial Paper program, the EMTN program and ABB Group's credit facility (all described in note 7) which are all guaranteed by ABB Ltd.
+The Company does not consider itself to be exposed to liquidity risk as it has access to funding through the Euro Commercial Paper program, the EMTN program and ABB Group's credit facility (all described in note 7), borrowings under which are all guaranteed by ABB Ltd.